telerik/kendo-react-buttons/README.md

     );
 ```

-For more examples and available configuration options, refer to the [ButtonGroup documentation section](https://github.com/telerik/kendo-react-buttons/blob/master/docs/buttongroup/index.md).
+For more examples and available configuration options, refer to the [ButtonGroup documentation](https://github.com/telerik/kendo-react-buttons/blob/master/docs/buttongroup/index.md).

 ## Installation

-The React Buttons are published as a [public scoped NPM package](https://docs.npmjs.com/misc/scope) in the [Telerik organization](https://www.npmjs.com/~telerik) in http://npmjs.org/.
+The Buttons are published as a [public scoped NPM package](https://docs.npmjs.com/misc/scope) in the [Telerik organization](https://www.npmjs.com/~telerik) in http://npmjs.org/.

-Install it using NPM:
+Install it using NPM.

 ```sh
 npm install --save @telerik/kendo-react-buttons;
 ```

-Once installed, import the module:
+Once installed, import the module.

 ```jsx
 // ES2015 module syntax